Non-existence of (76,30,8,14) strongly regular graph: The case of -coclique

-We are now in position to use Lemma~\ref{rank-cycles}.
-As all projections $x_j''$, $j\in H_1$, are the same, and they are projections onto a $2$-dimensional subspace of $\R^{18}$, we have $\rank(\lin(\{x_j,\,j\in H_1\}))\le 17$, so by Lemma~\ref{rank-cycles}, there are at least $4$ cycles in $H_1$.
+Since all projections $x_j''$, $j\in H_1$, are the same, and they are projections onto a $2$-dimensional subspace of $\R^{18}$, we have $\rank(\lin(\{x_j,\,j\in H_1\}))\le 17$, so by Lemma~\ref{new-rank-lemma}~(iv), there are at least $4$ cycles in $H_1$.
 Therefore, there are only the following three possibilities for the lengths of the cycles: five cycles of length $4$, or two cycles of length $6$ and two cycles of length $4$, or one cycle of length $8$ and three cycles of length $4$.
 In any of the cases, there is a cycle $C_4\subset H_1$ of length $4$, which will suffice for us to complete the proof.

 Suppose that $\wt G=\{g_1,\dots,g_{16}\}$.
 For $i\in H_1$, define $A(i)$ as the $8$-element subset of $\{1,2,\dots,16\}$ such that $N(i)\cap\wt G=\{g_t:t\in A(i)\}$.
 By~\eqref{proj20}, if $i,j\in H_1$ are adjacent, then $|A(i)\cap A(j)|=2$; and if $i,j\in H_1$ are non-adjacent, then $|A(i)\cap A(j)|=4$.
 It is not hard to see that without loss of generality (by permutation of indexes) we can assume that our $C_4$ has the following representation: